-At Outsiders we pride ourselves on being a business with exemplary core values.
-We are customer focussed, expert in our advice, passionate for the outdoors and aim to be a fun place to work.
+We pride ourselves on being a business with exemplary core values.
+We are customer focused, expert in our advice, passionate about being outdoors and aim to be a good place to work.

 Within all these values, respecting people and the planet are paramount to our owners, leadership team and staff therefore our Modern Slavery Statement flows from that.
 Our business consists of supplying third party brands that we believe in from a performance and ethical viewpoint.